stanfordnlp/stanza/_pages/tokenize.md

 id: 3   text: too!
 ```

 As can be seen from the output, tokenization and sentence split decisions are preserved.
-If `tokenize_pretokenized` were set to `False` and the input is a string, StanfordNLP would have generated the following output with its own tokenization and sentence split:
+If `tokenize_pretokenized` were set to `False` and the input is a string, Stanza would have generated the following output with its own tokenization and sentence split:

 ```
 ====== Sentence 1 tokens =======